abbvie-external/OmicNavigatorExample/README.md

 > with limma, Glimma and edgeR [version 2; referees: 3 approved].
 > F1000Research 2016, 5:1408 (doi: 10.12688/f1000research.9005.2)

-If you use the data please cite:
+If you use the data, please cite:

 > Sheridan JM, Ritchie ME, Best SA, et al.: A pooled shRNA screen for
 > regulators of primary mammary stem and progenitor cells identifies